jmsundin/Jon-Sundin-latex-resume/README.md

-# Ethan Cavill's LaTeX CV
+# Jon Sundin's LaTeX CV

-This repository contains the source code for Ethan Cavill's CV, written in LaTeX.
-The CV uses a custom class file (`ethan_cv.cls`) for styling.
+This repository contains the source code for Jon Sundin's CV, written in LaTeX.
+The CV uses a custom class file (`jon-sundin-cv.cls`) for styling.

 ## Files

-- `ethan_cv.cls`: Custom LaTeX class file for the CV.
+- `jon-sundin-cv.cls`: Custom LaTeX class file for the CV.
-- `ethan_cv.tex`: Main LaTeX file for the CV.
+- `jon-sundin-cv.tex`: Main LaTeX file for the CV.
-- `ethan_cv.pdf`: Compiled PDF of the CV.
+- `jon-sundin-cv.pdf`: Compiled PDF of the CV.

 ## Requirements